-- 7. Under Section 10A of the Act the Council must, in respect of each financial year, report on the administration of its Policy (as adopted under Section 10) and its Dog Control Practices.
-The Report is required to include the following for each financial year: - "(a) the number of registered dogs in the territorial authority district - (b) the number of probationary owners and disqualified owners in the territorial authority - (c) the number of dogs in the territorial authority district classified dangerous under Section 31 and the relevant provision under which the classification is made

-- (d) the number of dogs in the territorial authority district classified as menacing under Section 33A or 33C and the relevant provision under which the classification is made - (e) the number of infringement notices issued by the territorial authority - (f) the number of dog related complaints received by the territorial authority in the previous year and the nature of those complaints; and - (g) the number of prosecutions taken by the territorial authority under this Act." - 8.
-The Act is specific regarding the requirements for advertising the Report and that the report must be provided to the Government as specified below: - "3) The territorial authority must give public notice of the report - - (a) by means of a notice published in - - (i) One or more daily newspapers circulating in the territorial authority district; or - (ii) One or more other newspapers that have at least an equivalent circulation in that district to the daily newspapers circulating in that district; and - (b) by any means that the territorial authority thinks desirable in the circumstances. - 4) The territorial authority must also, within one month after adopting the report, send a copy of it to the Secretary for Local Government."
+- 7. Under Section 10A of the Dog Control Act 1996 (the Act) the Council must, in respect of each financial year, report on the administration of its policy (as adopted under Section 10) and its dog control practices.
+The report (in Appendix 1) is required to include the following for each financial year: - (a) the number of registered dogs in the territorial authority district - (b) the number of probationary owners and disqualified owners in the territorial authority district - (c) the number of dogs in the territorial authority district classified dangerous under Section 31 and the relevant provision under which the classification is made - (d) the number of dogs in the territorial authority district classified as menacing under Section 33A or 33C and the relevant provision under which the classification is made - (e) the number of infringement notices issued by the territorial authority - (f) the number of dog related complaints received by the territorial authority in the previous year and the nature of those complaints; and - (g) the number of prosecutions taken by the territorial authority under this Act. - 8.
+The Act is specific regarding the requirements for advertising the report and that the report must be provided to the government as specified below: - 3) The territorial authority must give public notice of the report -(a) by means of a notice published in - - (i) One or more daily newspapers circulating in the territorial authority district; or - (ii) One or more other newspapers that have at least an equivalent circulation in that district to the daily newspapers circulating in that district; and - (b) by any means that the territorial authority thinks desirable in the circumstances. - 4) The territorial authority must also, within one month after adopting the report, send a copy of it to the Secretary for Local Government.